Impeachment Inquiry Catch-Up: Bombshell Testimony And Revelations From The East

 Morrison faces the same calculation and remains an active administration employee.
 White House counsel Pat Cipollone has declared that Democrats' impeachment inquiry is invalid and therefore the administration needn't cooperate with witnesses or documents.

-That has held with respect to Vice President Mike Pence, Secretary of State Mike Pompeo and others, including two officials from the Office of Management and Budget who spurned Democrats' invitations.
+That has held with respect to Vice President Pence, Secretary of State Mike Pompeo and others, including two officials from the Office of Management and Budget who spurned Democrats' invitations.

 The next tests likely will be Kupperman and Morrison.